-Below are two real-world scenarios that demonstrate how advantageous 3D rendering can be to enhance marketing strategies and improve client relations.
+Below are two real-world scenarios demonstrating how advantageous 3D rendering can enhance marketing strategies and improve client relations.

 Real-World Scenario #1

 At the beginning of any project, firms get detailed briefings on the client’s requirements.
 That briefing would be the basis of a rendering for clients to sign off on.
-When firms get a brief for a project that would showcase the infrastructure of a facility in detail, they need to make sure they get not only an accurate representation of the interiors but also site-specific backgrounds.
+When firms get a project brief that showcases the facility’s infrastructure, they need to ensure they get an accurate representation of the interiors and site-specific backgrounds.
 All these details would make the rendering more relatable to the client.

-To approach this challenge, firms working remotely need to collect details about the project’s facility.
+To approach this challenge, firms working remotely must collect details about the project’s facility.
 That would include site plans and topographical parameters.
 After creating an initial three-dimensional mock-up detailed enough to represent the potential of the final product, the firm presents it to the client for criticism and feedback.
-The designers then need to make changes as instructed to better represent the building and surroundings.
-Once turned into a true rendering, it is checked for accuracy and then sent to the client as a final product.
+The designers must then make changes to represent the building and surroundings better.
+Once turned into a rendering, the rendering is checked for accuracy and sent to the client as a final product.

 This demonstrates the speed with which 3D renderings can be brought from concept to product and also highlights that 3D rendering services allow firms to work on projects remotely without ever visiting the site.
-Finally, designers are able to utilize 3D renderings to not only create detailed visuals but also add the element of animation.
+Finally, designers can utilize 3D renderings to not only create detailed visuals but also add the element of animation.

 Real-World Scenario #2

-Renovations of residential properties generally begin with a set of 3D renderings that would provide the technical basis for the work needed to be done.
-The designers are briefed about the client’s specific renovation goals such as using the original design of the house to its full potential, reducing echoes and excess noise, and improving the appearance of certain areas throughout the property.
+Renovations of residential properties generally begin with a set of 3D renderings that would provide the technical basis for the work needed.
+The designers are briefed about the client’s specific renovation goals, such as using the house’s original design to its full potential, reducing echoes and excess noise, and improving the appearance of certain areas throughout the property.

-This demonstrates the usefulness of 3D renderings in communicating with both clients and contractors, and to accurately redesign an existing space with better aesthetics and materials.
+This demonstrates the usefulness of 3D construction rendering services in communicating with clients and contractors and accurately redesigning an existing space with better aesthetics and materials.

 3D rendering is changing the process of architectural design itself

-In each of the case studies discussed above, architectural design firms were able to take on projects and accomplish goals that would not have been feasible even a few years earlier.
-And while 3D rendering is indirectly advantageous to engineers and designers because it makes both communicating with clients and developing marketing visuals significantly easier, it is also important to note that it offers just as many direct benefits to the firms themselves.
+In each case study discussed above, architectural design firms could take on projects and accomplish goals that would not have been feasible even a few years earlier.
+And while 3D rendering is indirectly advantageous to engineers and designers because it makes communicating with clients and developing marketing visuals significantly more straightforward, it is also important to note that it offers just as many direct benefits to the firms.

-As is often the case with new technologies, 3D rendering is challenging standard processes and enabling architects to approach the design process in entirely novel ways.
-This is perhaps some of the strongest evidence that 3D rendering is indeed the direction in which architectural design firms are moving, rather than a passing trend or brief fad.
+As is often the case with new technologies, 3D rendering challenges standard processes and enables architects to approach the design process in novel ways.
+This is perhaps some of the strongest evidence that 3D rendering is the direction in which architectural design firms are moving rather than a passing trend or brief fad.

-Like personal computers, smartphones, and the Internet, technological innovations that fundamentally change the way that people approach a set of tasks have earned themselves a place in history, and will later be noted as groundbreaking discoveries.
+Like personal computers, smartphones, and the Internet, technological innovations that fundamentally change how people approach tasks have earned themselves a place in history and will later be noted as groundbreaking discoveries.

-In many ways, 3D rendering is changing the basics of the design process itself.
-By reducing the amount of time it takes to create a full draft of a building and removing some of the costs associated with revising a set of plans, 3D rendering has allowed designers to work in a more iterative manner and receive more real-time feedback.
+In many ways, 3D rendering changes the design process’s basics.
+By reducing the time it takes to create a complete building draft and removing some of the costs associated with revising a set of plans, 3D rendering has allowed designers to work more iteratively and receive more real-time feedback.

-Designers can explore a wide range of possibilities for a space, and can re-draft over and over again until they have the perfect solution – and all without re-crafting a model or having to redo calculations about material specifications and properties.
+Designers can explore a wide range of possibilities for space and re-draft over and over again until they have the perfect solution – without re-crafting a model or having to redo calculations about material specifications and properties.

-As mentioned above, 3D renderings contain far more information than just the details of a building’s exterior and interior appearance.
-The most current software has the capability to store information about electrical currents, airflow, thermal trends throughout the building, stress, load, and much more.
+As mentioned above, 3D exterior rendering services and 3D interior rendering services contain far more information than just the details of a building’s exterior and interior appearance.
+The most current software can store information about electrical currents, airflow, thermal trends throughout the building, stress, load, and much more.
 Programs will re-calculate this information as a designer edits a building’s plans.
-This can pre-solve a majority of construction problems, and can also remove discrepancies between CAD-generated plans and how builders interpret them onsite.
+This can pre-solve most construction problems and remove discrepancies between CAD-generated plans and how builders interpret them onsite.

-Contests and crowdsourcing are also relatively new trends that 3D rendering has brought to the field of architectural design.
-Involving freelance engineers and drafters is a creative way for firms to outsource work and to obtain the best designs in a cost-effective way.
-An initial contract can also lead to a beneficial business relationship for both firms and freelance designers.
+Contests and crowdsourcing are also relatively new trends that 3D rendering has brought to architectural design.
+Involving freelance engineers and drafters is a creative way for firms to outsource work and obtain the best designs cost-effectively.
+An initial contract can also lead to a beneficial business relationship for firms and freelance designers.

 3D rendering offers new functionalities for digital drafting systems

-An architect could present a three-dimensional walk-through tour of a proposed project and clients could not only see a photorealistic representation of their idea but could walk through it and interact with the building’s component parts.
-This is an additional way to troubleshoot designs before construction begins, as the virtual reality angle may offer a different perspective and bring small design issues or inconveniences to an architect’s attention.
+An architect could present a three-dimensional walk-through tour of a proposed project.
+Clients could see a photorealistic representation of their idea, walk through it, and interact with building components.
+This is an additional way to troubleshoot designs before construction begins.
+The virtual reality angle may offer a different perspective and bring small design issues or inconveniences to an architect’s attention.

-There are other up-and-coming trends in the architectural design industry that are also based in 3D rendering.
-Building information modeling (BIM) is one of these trends, and has been adopted by some of the top firms in the industry.
+Other up-and-coming trends in the architectural design industry are also based on 3D rendering.
+Building information modeling (BIM) is one of these trends and has been adopted by some of the top firms in the industry.

-BIM is an integrated process that relies on a set of virtual 3D models and their associated data, and uses a proprietary system of data management to synchronize communication between project teams and collect metadata.
+BIM is an integrated process that relies on virtual 3D models and their associated data.
+It uses a proprietary data management system to synchronize communication between project teams and collect metadata.
 Using a BIM workflow is only possible with 3D rendering.
-New functionalities such as BIM and VR prove that 3D rendering is becoming a cornerstone of the architectural design industry, and that bigger and better technologies will soon follow.
+New functionalities such as BIM and VR prove that 3D rendering is becoming a cornerstone of the architectural design industry and that bigger and better technologies will soon follow.

 As an architect or engineer, how can you capitalize on the advantages offered by 3D rendering?
-Cad Crowd can help you get connected with an experienced professional who can bring your projects to life, create three-dimensional walk-throughs, and integrate essential technical information with perfectly detailed visuals.
-You can get a quote with no commitments, just so you can have a better idea of what it might involve.
+Cad Crowd can help you connect with an experienced professional who can bring your projects to life, create three-dimensional walk-throughs, and integrate essential technical information with perfectly detailed visuals.
+You can get a quote with no commitments to understand better what it might involve.

-If you’re a freelance 3D designer, take a look through the Cad Crowd contests – it might be your next big break!
+If you’re a freelance 3D designer, look through the Cad Crowd contests – it might be your next big break!